Learn the secrets of how to cook perfect eggs every time. Our post has eggcellent hacks and tips and tricks that you won’t want to miss.

 It happens right!
 Well, now you can make them in a ziplock bag and throw them in boiling water, no mess, no fuss, and the results are perfect and fluffy and there is zero mess!
 We’re sold and you will love to make them.

 Here’s the perfect way to separate your eggs.
 It will certainly bring a smile to your face every time you use it and what a great gift idea too!
 You can purchase it on Amazon at a great price point.

 How To Bake Eggs In The Oven

-We love this method for bulk baking and you will end up with a perfect consistency.
-You can make up a big batch of hard boiled eggs to have on standby.
+We love this method for bulk baking and you will end up with perfect consistency.
 Eggs are full of protein, great for packing in lunch boxes or for a delicious on the run snack.
 They will last in your fridge for up to a week.
-What a genius idea!
+What a genius idea.